 American University shows its commitment to the environment and is one of the greenest college campuses through extensive waste management policies, carbon emission reductions, and green construction programs.
 More than two-thirds of waste produced at American is diverted from landfills and all construction, including new buildings and renovations, are not approved unless they are LEED-Gold certified or higher.

 See college details: American University

-Methodology: four measures of campus sustainability were considered to determine the greenest campuses.
+Methodology: four measures of campus sustainability were considered to determine the greenest college campuses.
 These were: The College Sustainability Report Card, Sierra Club Cool Schools 2014, EPA Top 30 Colleges and Universities, and the AASHE Stars Gold rated campuses.
 First, colleges were ordered based on the number of lists they appeared on (all were mentioned either 3 or 4 times).
 Then, colleges were further ranked by averaging EPA and Sierra Club rankings (the other measures did not rank schools).